talibizhar1/Google-Data-Analytics-project/README.md

 # Google-Data-Analytics-project
-As part of Google data analytics course where I learned MS EXCEL, SQL, R, and Tableau for Data analysis, I had to choose a case study, I have completed:
+As part of Google data analytics course, I had to choose a case study, I have completed:

 Case Study 1